Washington's Prototypical Funding Formula

 What is District Clustering?

-District clustering groups Washington's school districts into 4 categories based on two dimensions: Funding Balance (Y-axis) and District Profile Score (X-axis).
-This helps identify which districts face similar challenges and funding situations.
+District clustering groups Washington's school districts into 4 categories based on two dimensions: Operating Balance (Y-axis) and District Profile Score (X-axis).
+This helps identify which districts face similar challenges and budget situations.

 Understanding the Axes